Money Lending: How Singaporeans Turn to Licensed Money Lenders?

 - For former bankrupts, moneylenders will still permit them to apply for loans and grant them one if they are able to present a letter of discharge that showcases that you are no longer on the obligation to pay their debts.

 - Moneylenders are also quite flexible in terms of the loan programs they offer.
 Clients can request a tailored loan program and repayment schedule based on their capabilities and the moneylender would be ok with it.
-Of course, clients have to do this before they sign their contracts to prevent legal action to occur should anything delay payments.
+Of course, clients have to do this before they sign their contracts to prevent legal action from occuring should anything delay payments.

 - Moneylenders are a great way to revive one’s credit rating.
 Since you are only borrowing a small amount of money, you can pay it easily and on time.
 Your early repayments will reflect on your credit history and improve your chances of getting a larger loan when you reapply for another loan.